MrWolfZ/Conqueror/recipes/cqs/basics/solving-cross-cutting-concerns/README.md

 }
 ```

 > The middleware is automatically added to the application services since we are using `services.AddConquerorCQSTypesFromExecutingAssembly()` in [Program.cs](Conqueror.Recipes.CQS.Basics.SolvingCrossCuttingConcerns/Program.cs).
-If you are not using this assembly scanning mechanism, or want your middleware to have a different lifetime (e.g. a singleton), you have to add the middleware explicitly, e.g. `services.AddSingleton<DataAnnotationValidationCommandMiddleware>();`.
+If you are not using this assembly scanning mechanism, or want your middleware to have a different lifetime (e.g. a singleton), you have to add the middleware explicitly, e.g. `services.AddConquerorCommandMiddleware<DataAnnotationValidationCommandMiddleware>(ServiceLifetime.Singleton);`.

 Now we can start using the middleware in our command handler.
 Each handler configures its own pipeline by implementing an interface (for command handlers it is `IConfigureCommandPipeline` and for query handlers it is `IConfigureQueryPipeline`).
 These interfaces contain a static method `ConfigurePipeline`, which takes a pipeline builder and adds middlewares to it.